ZephyrusZhang/Kerbal/report/milestone-3/milestone3-111.md

 Backend:

-- Our frontend testing tool is ExUnit.
-ExUnit is a unit testing framework for Elixir, a functional programming language built on the Erlang virtual machine (BEAM).
+- Our backend testing tool is ExUnit.
+ExUnit is a unit testing framework for Elixir, a functional programming language built on the Erlang virtual machine.
 It is the default testing framework that comes with Elixir and provides a robust and easy-to-use testing environment for writing and running tests.
 Run `mix test --cover` to generate the test cover results.

 - The test code for backend is at [this link](https://github.com/sustech-cs304/team-project-111/tree/main/kerbal-backend/test).